 DME is a serious eye condition that affects people with diabetes (type 1 or type 2).
 "Macular" refers to the macula, which is the central portion of the retina and the part of the eye responsible for sharp central vision.3 Edema means swelling of tissues from fluid.

 DME results when the damaged blood vessels leak fluid and cause swelling, which blurs vision.
 If retinopathy worsens, the eye may begin to form new, abnormal blood vessels over the retina, which can break easily and bleed, causing severe vision loss and even blindness.3,4 DME can occur at any stage of diabetic retinopathy, although it is more likely to occur as the disease progresses.3

 1 American Diabetes Association.
 Statistics.
-Available at: http://www.diabetes.org/diabetes-statistics.jsp.
-Accessed June 6, 2012.
+Available at: https://www.diabetes.org/resources/statistics/statistics-about-diabetes.
+Accessed September 13, 2021.

-2 National Eye Institute.
+3 National Eye Institute.
 Facts About Diabetic Retinopathy.
 Available at: http://www.nei.nih.gov/health/diabetic/retinopathy.asp.
 Accessed June 6, 2012

 4 American Academy of Family Physicians, Diabetic Retinopathy Overview.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/diabetic-retinopathy.html.
 Accessed June 6, 2012.